 Customers include: CARGILL Corporation, Arkansas State Plant Board, Purdue University, Monsanto, National Center for Atmospheric Research (NCAR), University of Washington, Texas Natural Resources Center, Mexico CICESE Government Research Institute, four Chinese research institutes, and the Government of Greece.

-The PSD weather station employs Coastal's ZENO® 3200 datalogger/data acquisition system, allowing it to function as a standalone data collection platform, or when integrated with one of our many telemetry options, to deliver data right to your desk using Coastal's INTERCEPT® software.
+The PSD weather station employs an advanced data logger/data acquisition system, allowing it to function as a standalone data collection platform, or when integrated with one of our many telemetry options, to deliver data right to your desk using Coastal's INTERCEPT® software.

-Only the sophistication of ZENO allows you to actually receive these two sets of data: (1) the standard 15-minute averages required under PSD, and (2) a 30-second update of a running 5-minute average.
+The sophistication of the data logger allows you to actually receive these two sets of data: (1) the standard 15-minute averages required under PSD, and (2) a 30-second update of a running 5-minute average.
 The second of these measurements means that you will get data every 30 seconds either at the display or on your PC.
 This data can be used with off-the-shelf emergency response plume models (ALOHA®*, PEAC-WMD®**, COBRA, etc.) or to aid in other weather sensitive operations.

 A variety of weather sensors are often added to a PSD weather station and may include: relative humidity, barometric pressure, rainfall, and others.